Foresight Sports GC3 Launch Monitor Review – Value-Packed Professional Performance

 Many standard courses are reproduced, as well as world-famous courses that include The Old Course @ St. Andrews, Pebble Beach, Spyglass Hill, Carnoustie, and Doral Blue Monster.

-FSX is excellent software when it comes to function and features, but the graphics leave quite a lot to be desired and are surpassed by FSX Play and E6 CONNECT.
+FSX 2020 is excellent software when it comes to function and features, but the graphics are surpassed by other simulator software like FSX Play and E6 CONNECT.

-All things considered, I do think that FSX 2020 is a little overpriced.
-A license is required to get any kind of golf simulation with the GC3.
+All things considered, I do think that FSX 2020 is overpriced, but a license for this software is required to get any kind of golf simulation with the GC3.

 FSX Play